vanshK/Radar-/README.md

 # Radar using ultrasonic sensor

-Project components required:
+<h1>Project components required:

-Servo Motor (For rotation of the Sensor)
-Ultrasonic Sensor (To Detect the object)
+1.Servo Motor (For rotation of the Sensor) 1.Ultrasonic Sensor (To Detect the object) 1.BreadBoard
-BreadBoard
-Jumper Wires
+1.Jumper Wires
-Breadboard
+1.Breadboard

-IDE for compiling:
+<h1>IDE for compiling:
 Ardiuno and Processing IDE

-Circuit Protoype using circuit.io
+<h1>Circuit Protoype using circuit.io
 ![Radar Sensor]()